embedded-office/canopen-stack/docs/_api_timer/co-tmr-delete.md

     :
 ```

-Note: The example assumes, that the timer callback function `AppEmcyFunc()` and the application function `AppCritFunc()` are implemented with the correct prototype.
-The hardware timer is configured with 1 tick equal to 1ms.
+*Note: The example assumes, that the timer callback function `AppEmcyFunc()` and the application function `AppCritFunc()` are implemented with the correct prototype.
+The hardware timer is configured with sufficient timer clock frequency to achieve the 50ms resolution.*